bw2/ConfigArgParse/README.md

 ### Config File Syntax

-Any command line arg that has a long version (eg. one that starts with '--') can be set in a config file.
-For example, the arg "--color" can be set by putting "color=green" in a config file.
-Here is the full range of valid syntax:
+Any command line arg with a long version (eg. one that starts with '--') can be set in a config file.
+For example, "--color" can be set by putting "color=green" in a config file.
+The full range of valid config file syntax is:

 ```yaml
     # this is a comment